dl4genaudio/dl4genaudio.github.io/softmax/index.md

 * As a result, our standarization will have to be different.

 * For this assignment, we will standardize each datapoint to have samples with zero mean and floating-point values normalized to be in range of `-1` and `1`.
-    * Why is this a good standarization when datapoints are limited?
+    * Why is this a good standarization when working with raw audio (specially when datapoints are limited)?

 ## Data augmentation